usethesource/rascal-website/docs/RascalConcepts/Rewriting/index.md

 }
 ```

-* ❶  Definitions of the function `simp` are given with different patterns as formal argument.
+* ❶  Definitions of the function `simp` are given with different patterns as formal arguments.
     Each definition is responsible for one particular simplification
     (here is where the similarity with rewrite rules surfaces).